-Chairman Frank Williams
+Commissioner Frank Williams

-Frank takes an active leadership role in the community, having served on the boards of directors of Communities in Schools of Brunswick County, the North Brunswick Chamber of Commerce and as president of the Leland Area Rotary Club.
-He has also served on the Brunswick Community College Small Business Center Advisory Committee, chaired the Boy Scouts’ 2010 and 2011 fundraising breakfasts in Leland and currently serves on the executive board of the Cape Fear Council, Boy Scouts of America.
+Frank also takes an active leadership role in the community, having served on the boards of directors of Communities in Schools of Brunswick County, the North Brunswick Chamber of Commerce and as president of the Leland Area Rotary Club.
+He has also served on the Brunswick Community College Small Business Center Advisory Committee, chaired the Boy Scouts’ 2010 and 2011 fundraising breakfasts in Leland and served on the executive board of the Cape Fear Council, Boy Scouts of America.

 In August 2013, then-Governor Pat McCrory appointed Frank to the N.C.
 Commission on Volunteerism & Community Service, a role in which he served until April 2017.
 He also served as chair of the General Government Steering Committee for the N.C.
 Association of County Commissioners and on the association’s legislative goals committee.
 He serves on the National Association of Counties’ Resilient Counties Advisory Board, International Economic Development Task Force and Rural Action Caucus and served on the NaCo Broadband task Force in 2020.